pyOpenSci/python-package-guide/package-structure-code/intro.md

 need to support extensions or tools written in other languages such as C or C++.

 To support the many different uses of Python, there are many ways to create a Python package.
-In this guide, we suggest approaches for packaging approaches and tools based on:
+In this guide, we suggest packaging approaches and tools based on:

 1. What we think will be best and easiest to adopt for those who are newer to packaging.